Department of Pediatrics

 Assistant Professor, Pediatrics

-Our Categorical Pediatric Residency Program offers residents exposure to all aspects of pediatric medicine while they train in a number of settings, including primary care clinics and neonatal and pediatric intensive care units (ICUs).
-Deeply committed to promoting social justice in a diverse and inclusive atmosphere, our program allows residents to learn and grow their skills in a training environment that fosters critical thinking, graduated autonomy and mentorship.
+Our Categorical Residency Program offers residents exposure to all aspects of pediatric medicine while they train in a number of settings.
+Deeply committed to promoting social justice in a diverse and inclusive atmosphere, our program allows all residents to grow in an environment that fosters critical thinking, graduated autonomy and advocacy.

 Social Pediatrics Residency Program